BareBones-RPG/BareBones-RPG.github.io/README.md

 ## Game Mechanics

-In this game, players have attributes, and each attribute is associated with a specific number of d6 dice they will roll when attempting an action related to that attribute.
+In this game, players have attributes, and each attribute is associated with a specific number of **six-sided** dice they will roll when attempting an action related to that attribute.
 A roll of 5 on a die is considered a soft success, while a roll of 6 is a critical success.
 Any result below 5 is considered a soft failure, and if a player rolls a 1, it's considered a fumble, resulting in potentially harmful consequences.
+Unless, player holds their action for a round or want to react to an enemy's action this can bring the success treshold down to **4**, instead of 5-6.

 ## Character Creation